 Regardless of if your ideal vacation home is a cabin in the mountains or a condo by the beach, the decision to purchase a second home can have major personal financial benefits in the years to come.

 Have you wondered if a vacation home is right for you?
-Here are a few of the reasons HomeBridge’s borrowers have chosen to buy their vacation homes:
+Here are a few of the reasons HomeBridge’s borrowers have chosen to buy one:

 If you purchase a vacation home in a popular location, you may decide to rent it out for part of the year so it can earn you additional income.
 In many instances, rental income from a vacation home can offset either the entire mortgage or a large part of it.